amalgama-digital/docs.wavesplatform/docs/en/blockchain/transaction-type/reissue-transaction.md

 # Reissue Transaction

 Reissue transaction increases the amount of the [token](/en/blockchain/token/) on the blockchain and/or prohibits its reissue.
 Only the token issuer can send a Reissue transaction.
+The additional amount of token increases the balance of the transaction sender.
 The `reissuable` field of token determines whether the token can be reissued.

 ## Fee